 - Claim Processing – The workers’ compensation insurance company will solicit documentation from you, which they will then review to determine whether or not they will approve payment of your benefits.

 Even though the workers’ compensation system is intended to simplify matters and help workers, sometimes it does not work out that way.
-Contact the Raleigh workers’ compensation attorneys of the Law Office of Sam Scudder, at (252) 222-0227 for the assistance and representation you need.
+Contact the Morehead City workers’ compensation attorneys of the Law Office of Sam Scudder, at (252) 222-0227 for the assistance and representation you need.